 Q-bital delivered a fully operational temporary clinic in June 2019, just three months after the initial order was issued – on time and to the requirements specified by Bergman.
 The clinic ended up using the temporary facility for six and a half months to perform surgery while the main clinic building was being refurbished and extended.

 Both the medical teams and the patients found the temporary facility a pleasant place to be treated in and work in.
-Frequent comments that the temporary unit provided a professional working environment with all the convenience, logistics and facilities expected of such a clinic were received.
-While the unit was in use, surgery was performed four days per week, to allow patients treated on Thursdays to return home on Saturday, and on average six patients were treated per theatre per day.
+Frequent comments that the temporary Healthcare Space provided a professional working environment with all the convenience, logistics and facilities expected of such a clinic were received.
+While the facility was in use, surgery was performed four days per week, to allow patients treated on Thursdays to return home on Saturday, and on average six patients were treated per theatre per day.